clairey-zx81/json-model/SPEC.md

 - `"/regex/options"`: a string matching the regex with some options, eg _/^susie$/i_ for an ignore-case _Susie_ string.

-And a model can be defined with a name and referenced with `"$name"`.

 ### Arrays

 - `[]`: empty array/tuple.